-The research question will be examined through six study areas: three new urban sites and three historic sites.
-The most comprehensive list of new urbanist sites in the United States is published by the New Urban News.22 From the list, developments were identified in north and central Florida; Seaside23 (outside Panama City).
-Celebration (outside Orlando), and Haile Plantation (outside Gainesville).
-The sites illustrate a "mix of uses and housing types, interconnected network of streets, a town center, formal civic spaces and squares. residential areas, and pedestrian-oriented design."24 The new urban design characteristics are based on the traditional street car suburbs developed at the beginning of the century.
-Therefore, tree historic street car suburbs in north and central Florida will be compared to the new urbanist sites; Riverside (outside Jacksonville).
-Lake Eola (outside Orlando) and Hyde Park (outside Tampa).
-A quantitative morphological comparison clarifies the structural parallels between the old and the new sites.
+The research question will be examined through six study areas; three new urban sites and three historic sites.
+The most comprehensive list of new urbanist sites in the United States is published by the New Urban News .22 From the list, developments were identified in north and central Florida; Seaside23 (outside Panama City), Celebration (outside Orlando), and Haile Plantation (outside Gainesville).
+The sites illustrate a and housing "mix of uses interconnected network of streets, a town center, formal civic spaces and squares, residential areas, and pedestrian-oriented design."24 The new urban characteristics are based on the traditional street car suburbs developed at the beginning of the century.
+Therefore, tree historic street car suburbs in north and central Florida will be compared to the new urbanist sites; Riverside (outside Jacksonville), Lake Eola (outside Orlando) and Hyde Park (outside Tampa).

-The morphological analysis is a graphic and numeric comparison of the blocks and streets of the six sites.
-The blocks. intersections, access points, and loops or cul-de-sacs are represented as figure/ground drawing, and then calculated per unit area.
-The characteristics are significant because they directly impact the number of route options, the ease of moving about and the quality of the neighborhood.
+A quantitative morphological comparison clarifies the structural parallels between the historic and the contemporary sites.
+The graphic and numeric comparison of the blocks, intersections, access points, and loops or culde-sacs are represented as figure/ ground drawing, and then calculated per unit area.
 The numerical comparisons provide an empirical basis for criticisms of the how the new urban sites replicate the street car suburbs.

-While the morphological comparisons illustrate the connections between older and newer sites, the research questions are specifically addressed through a 1990 U.S. Census based comparison of the race, age, household income and education attainment levels of the six study areas.
+While morphological comparisons illustrate the connections between older and newer sites, the research questions are specifically addressed through a 1990 U.S. Census based comparison of the race, age, household income and education attainment levels of the six study areas.
 For each of the six study areas, data was gathered from the American Fact Finder section of the Census web site.
-First, the census tract and block group for each site was identified.
-The most efficient means involved using the address search tool, and then comparing a block group map to a traditional site plan drawing.
-With the study areas' block group numbers, the American Fact Finder site was used to search for various population characteristics (i.e. age, race, income, education level).
-Each characteristic for each block group was graphed as a series of points, and then converted to a single trend line.
+The characteristics for each block group was graphed as a series of points, and then converted to a single trend line.
 In the end, the trend lines for each site was compared to its context (i.e. nation, state, county) and then to its related predecessor (historic street car suburb).